The 10 Everyday Indian Herbs & Spices That Quietly Heal Your Body

 Best Ways to Use Turmeric

-• Use in turmeric milk at night
+Use it in turmeric milk at night.

-• Add small amounts to vegetable sautéing
+Add small amounts to vegetable sautéing.

 Common Mistake